unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-gcp.md

   * A secondary range with /18 CIDR mask.
 This is used for Kubernetes service IP address.
 We recommend associating the name with services, e.g. `gke-services`.
   * Identity an /28 CIDR block that will be used for the Kubernetes Master IP addresses.
 Note this CIDR block is not reserved within the subnet.
 It just needs to be available.

-Once your VPC is setup provide the following to Union:
+Once your VPC is set up, provide the following to Union:

 * VPC name
 * Subnet region and name